zer0-os/zDC/README.md

 Each entity needs to be used together with the Campaign or can be used separately based on your needs for its individual functionality.

+## Main Features
+- Controlled configurable deployment of smart contracts on EVM chains with logging of every step.
+- Support for extensions for every entity in the module.
+Possible to use your own deployers, DB adapters, loggers, etc.
+- Built-in support for Hardhat, Ethers and OZ Defender to deploy and access contracts on-chain.
+- Built-in support for MongoDB to store data about deployed contracts for easy access by any application.
+- Built-in support for Etherscan contract verification to verify deployed contracts on Etherscan (optional).
+- Built-in support for Tenderly to push deployed contracts to Tenderly projects for easy debugging (optional).

 ## Entities
 ### Deploy Campaign
 [Source](./src/campaign/deploy-campaign.ts)